Hannah Montana (soundtrack)

-Hannah Montana is the soundtrack album for the first season of the television series Hannah Montana, released on October 24, 2006 by Walt Disney Records.
+Hannah Montana is the soundtrack album for the first season of the television series of the same name, released on October 24, 2006 by Walt Disney Records.
 The program itself premiered through the Disney Channel on March 24, 2006; after becoming an immediate commercial success, production on its soundtrack began the following month.
 Eight of its thirteen tracks are performed by the series' lead actress Miley Cyrus, and are credited to her character Hannah Montana.
 The groups The Click Five, Everlife, B5, and recording artist Jesse McCartney each contribute one recording, while a duet between Cyrus and her father Billy Ray Cyrus is included as the final track.
 Hannah Montana was reissued as a two-disc special edition on March 20, 2007.
 The soundtrack was further promoted during the Cheetah Girls' Party's Just Begun Tour, for which Cyrus served as an opening act, and her own Best of Both Worlds Tour.
-The soundtrack is primarily a pop rock record, which sees additional influences from teen pop, pop punk, and country pop musical styles.
+The soundtrack is primarily a pop rock record, which sees additional influences from teen pop, pop-punk, and country pop musical styles.
 The lyrical themes revolve largely around "girl power", teen romance, and the double life that Cyrus' character lives on the program.

 Hannah Montana received generally favorable reviews from music critics, who appreciated its overall production.
 It debuted at number one on the US Billboard 200 with first-week sales of 281,000 copies.
 In doing so, it became Cyrus' first number-one album, the first television soundtrack to reach the top position on the chart, and the fourth soundtrack from The Walt Disney Company to debut in the top-ten of the chart.
 The record has since been certified triple-platinum by the Recording Industry Association of America (RIAA), having exceeded shipments of three million copies in the United States.
 The soundtrack charted moderately on international record charts, having reached the top-twenty in countries including Austria, Canada, Norway, and Spain.

 The series theme song "The Best of Both Worlds" was released as the lead single from Hannah Montana on March 28, 2006 on digital markets and later as a CD single.
 It reached number 92 on the US Billboard Hot 100.
 "Who Said" was released as the second single on digital platforms from the album peaking at 83 in the US.
-"Rockin' Around the Christmas Tree", from the Holiday Edition was released as the third single on November 12, 2007 as a digital download.
-"If We Were a Movie", was released as the fourth single digital platforms in 2007 and peaked at 47 in the US.
-"The Other Side of Me" was released as the fifth and final single on iTunes from the album peaking at 84 in the US on February 10, 2009.